5 Pros and Cons of Living Together Before Marriage

 4. Test the strength of your relationship

-The ultimate test in living together is to check if you’re really going to work out or not.
-Being in love with a person is totally different than living with them.
+The ultimate test in living together is to check if you’re going to work out or not.
+Being in love with a person is different than living with them.

 It’s a whole new thing when you have to live with them and be able to see their habits if they are messy in the house, if they will do their chores or not.
 It’s basically living with the reality of having a partner.

-1. The reality of finances aren’t as rosy you expected
+1. The reality of finances isn’t as rosy as you expected

 Couples who move in together are less likely to decide to get married.
-Some have kids and have no time to settle into marriage or have become too comfortable that they’d think they no longer need a paper to prove that they are working out as a couple.
+Some have kids and have no time to settle into marriage or become so comfortable that they’d think they no longer need a paper to prove they are working out as a couple.

-3. Live-in couples don’t work as hard on saving their relationship
+3. Live-in couples don’t work as hard to save their relationship

 4. False commitment

 False commitment is one term to use with people who would rather choose to live together for good rather than tie the knot.
 Before you start a relationship, you need to know the meaning of real commitment, and part of this is getting married.

 5. Live-in couples are not entitled to the same legal rights